 Today Google’s search result comprises almost 20% of voice searches, and these stats are expected to rise in the coming future.
 Post this, Companies like Google, Facebook, and Amazon have also increased their virtual assistant smart speakers.

-Well, this technology is still in the phase of progress, but none of the businesses shouldn’t ignore their importance.
+Well, this technology is still in the phase of progress, but none of the businesses should ignore their importance.

 Over to you

 The internet is filled with loads of SEO myths, and people follow them blindly many times.
-It might increase as Google Voice Search is rising and it might one of the game-changer before 2019 ends.
+It might increase as Google Voice Search is rising and it might be one of the game-changers before 2020 ends.

 However, you’ve to decide which one is true and best for your business.
 The main search engine goal is to satisfy its users and act more like a human; you need to think like an ordinary searcher to realize what everything should look like.